 Effective March 28, 2013, the Michigan Department of State will implement Public Act 592 of 2012 (Kelsey’s Law), amending the Michigan Vehicle Code 257.602, which provides an individual issued a level 1 or level 2 graduated license under section 257.310e shall not “use” a cellular telephone while operating a motor vehicle upon a highway or street.

 “Use” means to initiate a call, answer a call, or listen to or engage in verbal communication through the cellular telephone.
 This does not apply to an individual using a voice-operated system that is integrated into the motor vehicle.
 MCL 257.602c applies to current and future level 1 or 2 graduated license holders.

 MCL 257.602c(1) does not apply to an individual issued a level 1 or level 2 graduated license who is using a cellular telephone to do any of the following: report a traffic accident, medical emergency or serious road hazard; report a situation in which the person believes his or her personal safety is in jeopardy; or to report or avert the perpetration or potential perpetration of a criminal act against the individual or another person.

-The Shelby Township Police Department will enforce the use of fireworks through state law and local ordinances.
-For detailed information click the following link, "Fireworks Enforcement."
+On August 28, 2013, the Shelby Township Board of Trustees adopted Ordinance No. 266, which regulates the use of fireworks in the township.
+For detailed information, click the following link, "Fireworks Enforcement."
 Call the police department at (586) 731-2121, Opt.
 3 for Dispatch, to report violations.

 The Shelby Township Police Department has joined the Crimedar Community.
 Crimedar is an online crime-mapping website that maps reported crimes and police activity in the township.
 The map and data log will be updated every Monday and Friday.
 More information and a video on how to use the program will be available in the coming weeks.
 In the meantime, check it out; the website is www.crimedar.com.